 Progress in 2013

 The story of the purpose and construction of the rail line is a fascinating part of the history of the Bellarine Peninsula, some of which can be read on signage installed by the City of Greater Geelong at the site of several former rail stations and sidings.
-A great example of this may be seen at Curlewis, where the rail line once crossed the Geelong/Portarlington Road, but which has now become a park-like environment with seating, picnic tables and a shelter for the use and enjoyment of those who wish to take a break from their cycling or walking activity on the trail.
+An example of this may be seen at the site of the former Curlewis rail station, where the rail line once crossed the Geelong/Portarlington Road.
+This area is now a park-like environment with seating, picnic tables and a shelter for the use and enjoyment of those who wish to take a break from their cycling or walking activity, or just enjoy a picnic.

 Rock Garden Development at Christies Road, Leopold

 A new raised garden bed has being developed in the reserve adjacent to Christies Road.
 Several large rocks have been installed to provide an attractive visual feature, whilst at a recent working bee, 450 native seedlings were planted, watered, mulched and plant guards installed in this area.
 The rocks were provided by way of donation, and we also gratefully acknowledge the valuable assistance of Robertsons Transport who transported the rocks and positioned them on site.

 Our volunteers have been busy constructing and installing two new picnic tables and seating in this reserve, and we hope to see future development of this area possibly to include barbecue facilities and playground to create a complete family recreational facility.